Introduction to the Irish Centre for High-End Computing

 History of ICHEC

-Since it's inception in 2005, ICHEC has grown from operating the National HPC Service (used by thousands of academic researchers) to extensively engaging with public sector and industry.
-As of August 2017, ICHEC has interacted with 150+ companies through face-to-face meetings, resulting in 40+ commercial projects and partnerships.
+Since it's inception in 2005, ICHEC has grown from operating the National HPC Service which is used across the academic researchers to extensively engaging with the public sector and industry.
+ICHEC has interacted with 150+ companies through face-to-face meetings, resulting in 40+ commercial projects and partnerships.